hbyacademic/HBY/projects.md

     github: https://github.com/hbyacademic/Game-Designing-PlayList/tree/master/GD_015_Ten10APP

   - name: Nodes2.0
-    desc: An exciting and causal funny game developed by <a href="https://processing.org/"><a>..
-To pin all the dots one by one to spinning circle with taps.
-The game is over when a dot gets touch with other dots.
+    desc: An exciting and causal funny game developed by <a href="https://processing.org/"><a>. <b>To pin all the dots one by one to spinning circle with taps.</b> The game is over when a dot gets touch with other dots.
 It becomes challenging and interesting when going through different levels.
     github: https://github.com/hbyacademic/Game-Designing-PlayList/tree/master/GD_016_NodesAPP

   - name: Carcar